freqtrade/freqtrade/docs/advanced-setup.md

 freqtrade trade -c MyConfig.json -s MyStrategy --db-url sqlite:///tradesv3.dryrun.sqlite
 ```

-That means that if you are running the trade command in two different terminals, for example to test your strategy both for trades in USDT and in another instance for trades in BTC, you will have to run them with different databases.
+It means that if you are running the trade command in two different terminals, for example to test your strategy both for trades in USDT and in another instance for trades in BTC, you will have to run them with different databases.

 If you specify the URL of a database which does not exist, freqtrade will create one with the name you specified.
-So to test your custom strategy in BTC and USDT, you could use the following commands (in 2 seperate terminals):
+So to test your custom strategy with BTC and USDT stake currencies, you could use the following commands (in 2 separate terminals):

 ``` bash
 # Terminal 1: